 Earlham College publishes three documents that provide essential information to students about the College’s programs, policies, resources and services.

 - The Curriculum Guide details academic policies, requirements and opportunities within the curriculum.
 Expectations for the major, minor and degree requirements are presented in this format.
 It also includes a listing of faculty, the academic calendar and descriptions of curricular resources such as our libraries, informational technology and student services.

-- The Student Standards of Community Respect are designed to provide clear, fair and consistent procedures and policies relevant to all student conduct.
+- Commitment to Care: Principles and Practices is designed to provide clear, fair and consistent procedures and policies relevant to all student conduct.

 All Earlham students, faculty and staff are expected to understand and abide by the information and policies contained within the Student Handbook, Curriculum Guide and the Student Stanards of Community Respect.